Dicklesworthstone/swiss_army_llama/README.md

 - `id`: Primary Key
 - `text`: Text for which the embedding was computed
 - `text_hash`: Hash of the text, computed using SHA3-256
+- `embedding_pooling_method`: The method used to pool the embeddings
+- `embedding_hash`: Hash of the computed embedding
 - `llm_model_name`: Model used to compute the embedding
+- `corpus_identifier_string`: An optional string identifier for grouping embeddings into a specific corpus
 - `embedding_json`: The computed embedding in JSON format
 - `ip_address`: Client IP address
 - `request_time`: Timestamp of the request
 - `response_time`: Timestamp of the response
 - `total_time`: Total time taken to process the request
 - `document_file_hash`: Foreign Key referencing the DocumentEmbedding table
+- `document`: Relationship with DocumentEmbedding

 ### DocumentEmbedding Table